 How to Get Rid Of Pythium Blight

 If you can see white cotton on top of your lawns during the early morning, congratulations, you identified this fungus.
-Preventing this fungus is as simple as watering your garden as early as possible in the morning and letting the plants dry in the evening and night time.
+Preventing this fungus is as simple as watering your garden as early as possible in the morning and letting the plants dry in the evening and nighttime.

-Do you have Apple trees or any one of the Pyracantha, cotoneasters, crabapple trees in your garden?
+Do you have Apple trees or any one of the Pyracantha, cotoneasters, or crabapple trees in your garden?
 Yes, you predicted right.
-This fungus loves to attack and grow on those plants especially during the summer time.
-Unfortunately identifying this pest, or better to say, noticing you have this in your garden only possible when you see the branches of those trees turn red and die.
+This fungus loves to attack and grow on those plants, especially during the summertime.
+Unfortunately, identifying this pest, or better to say, noticing you have this in your garden only possible when you see the branches of those trees turn red and die.

 How to Get Rid Of Artillery Fungus a.k.a.
 Shotgun Fungus a.k.a.
 Sphaerobulus stellatus

-And again contrary to common myth, stop blaming spiders or other insects for those brown specks.
-It’s not possible to totally get rid of this fungus but you can keep them out by loosening the mulch to provide air circulation.
+And again, contrary to common myth, stop blaming spiders or other insects for those brown specks.
+It’s not possible to totally get rid of this fungus, but you can keep them out by loosening the mulch to provide air circulation.
 Removing it at least once a year and raking it flat will also help to prevent more.

 Infected seed, soil, agricultural waste, neighboring crops, and weeds may all serve as vectors for the spread of fungal diseases.
 The movement of contaminated soil, animals, humans, equipment, tools, seedlings, and other plant material may all carry fungi to new locations.
 Fungi can also be carried by water splashes and the wind.